adamlynam/tehikutest/journal.md

 - 26 March @ 10:55am - The coordinate boundaries are now being checked for.
 Next I will move to validating that a move has not already been taken by the other player.
 - 26 March @ 11:05am - Moves cannot be taken that another player has already taken now.
 I believe the game is functionally complete now.
 Though it feels very rough.
 - 26 March @ 11:05am - I am going to sweep over the code, see if I can tidy up or comment anything that feels messy.
+- 26 March @ 11:15am - Refactored code into separate implementation files, keep the user interaction in the primary entry point and other logic out of the way.
+- 26 March @ 11:20am - Added instructions for running the application to the `README.md`